WHEN (AM): Switch to WHEN

 In 1954, the station was acquired by the Meredith Corporation, founder of WHEN-TV, the city's first television station, which had signed on in 1948.
 AM 620 became WHEN, sharing the television station's call letters.
-WHEN became an affiliate of CBS Radio News and began airing middle of the road music with a sizable news staff.
-This was part of a five-station agreement that also saw KCMO-AM-TV and WOW-AM-TV to switch network affiliations to CBS, as a compensation for Phoenix station KPHO to lose its CBS network affiliation.
+WHEN became an affiliate of the CBS Radio Network, replacing WFBL, and began airing middle of the road music with a sizable news staff.
+This was part of a five-station agreement that also saw KCMO-AM-TV and WOW-AM-TV switch network affiliations to CBS, as a compensation for the loss of Phoenix station KPHO-TV's CBS affiliation; WHEN-TV was already the CBS television affiliate in Syracuse.

 In the 1970s, the station became famous for playing a jingle during the testing of the Emergency Broadcast System, a practice that was outlawed by the Federal Communications Commission by the end of the decade.
-This jingle version was spoofed by the band Negativland in the song "It's All In Your Head FM."
+This jingle version was spoofed by the band Negativland in the song "It's All In Your Head FM".
 The producer of the song was Jerry Moss.

 1970s and 1980s

 During the 1970s and 1980s, WHEN became a dominant station in the Syracuse metropolitan area, once again affiliating with ABC for world and national news.
 Under the ownership first of Meredith Corporation and then of the Roy H. Park organization (Park Communications), WHEN regularly topped the ratings in prime 18-49 demographic by offering a full-service personality adult contemporary format with a 24-hour-a-day, 7 day a week newsroom operation.

 WHEN was one of the pioneer adult contemporary stations in the country during the early 1970s.
 It was aimed specifically at young adult listeners who had grown up with the first generation of rock music and still enjoyed upbeat contemporary songs, but had begun to regard most top 40 stations as too juvenile in their presentation.
 The station blended an adult presentation with up-tempo music and full service information elements, serving as a model for other stations seeking a similar audience, along with format pioneers like WGAR in Cleveland, WGR in Buffalo and WNBC in New York City.
 The formula kept WHEN a market leader for a decade and a half, until late in the 1980s when many music listeners began moving to FM.
-A retro website that documents "62 WHEN," its programs, promotions and personalities during the late 1970s and into the 1980s, can be found at 62WHEN.com.